-Whatever anybody says the truth is that you are the only person who can cure your stage fright.
-Any cure – that is any solution that eliminates the problem, rather than just masking it or making it better, by definition involves breaking the mental ties between public appearance and your flight-or-fight responses.
+Whatever anybody says the truth is that you are the only person who can cure your achievemephobia.
+Any cure – that is any solution that eliminates the problem, rather than just masking it or making it better, by definition involves breaking the mental ties between success and your flight-or-fight responses.

-Vanquish Fear & Anxiety for Stage Fright is very effective at guiding you through a system of surprisingly enjoyable, yet powerful processes for breaking those mental ties.
+Vanquish Fear & Anxiety for Achievemephobia is very effective at guiding you through a system of surprisingly enjoyable, yet powerful processes for breaking those mental ties.

 If self-help techniques haven't worked, talk to your GP.
 You may need professional help from a psychiatrist (a doctor who specializes in mental health conditions) or other therapist.
 For many people, the best treatment for phobias is behavioral therapy.

 There's different kinds of talk and of course the effectiveness of any therapy is critically dependent on who you are working with.

 Your GP may refer you to a psychiatrist (another doctor who specializes in mental health conditions).

 Certainly most psychiatrists are considered qualified to work with achievemephobia and some specialize in treating phobias.
 Generally though the process is slow and often the results are poor, because as dedicated and skilled as most psychiatrists are, their training does not include the most effective methods for dealing with serious fears.